puppetlabs/puppet-docs/source/puppet/3.6/reference/lang_relationships.markdown

 ### Dependency Cycles

 If two or more resources require each other in a loop, Puppet will compile the catalog but will be unable to apply it.
-Puppet will log an error like the following, and will attempt to help you identify the cycle:
+Puppet will log an error and attempt to help you identify the cycle.
+The error will look like the following:

     err: Could not apply complete catalog: Found 1 dependency cycle:
     (<RESOURCE> => <OTHER RESOURCE> => <RESOURCE>)